EarthEdSTEM/earthed-iot-programs-tutorials/T_Contact_Sensor.md

 ## Step 9 Add a Conditional Block
 Coding: If True....Then switch on!
 ----------------------------------
 The 'if' block checks if a condition is 'true' and executes commands if it is.
-Here, we enable Pin 3 then pause before enabling pin 4.
+If the condition is 'true', we enable Pin 3 then pause before enabling pin 4.
 1. Set the CrashPressed variable to 1 (True) to indicate that Button A has been pressed.
 2. Add a ``||pins:digital write pin||`` block to the ``||logic:if||`` and set it to 'P3' and 1.
 3. Add a ``||control:waitMicros||`` and set it to 500 milliseconds.
 This creates a sequence for the LEDs.